Catalina Film Institute

 Participation includes panels, educational seminars, pitches and networking events with both filmmakers and industry executives participating and collaborating.

-Catalina residents & tourists are treated to unreleased independent film screenings, past festival winners, past great and/or historical films, as well as filmmaker Q&A’s to explain the process behind their films.
+Unreleased independent film screenings, festival winners, great historical films, as well as filmmaker Q&A’s and meet-n-greets to explain the process behind their films.

 Avalon is a picture-perfect city nestled between the Avalon Canyon and Avalon Bay.
 Catalina has influenced artists and writers for hundreds of years, and it is at the center of this environment that the Institute happily exists, but the filmmakers also get to utilize the beautiful interior conserved by the Catalina Island Conservancy.
 There are different programs to take advantage of at the Institute, but all get to be creatively inspired by the enchanting scenery of this historic and beautiful island.